jdpooleparty/YouTube-Transcribe-AI/readme.md

   - Choose prompts from the prompt categories to engage with the transcript.
   - Copy the selected prompt and/or the transcript to your clipboard.
 - **Copy Transcript or Prompt**: Use the "Copy Transcript" and "Copy Prompt" buttons to copy content as needed.
-- **paste output into Chat GPT or other language model**: this allows you to get summarized or detailed notes from the YouTube video.
+- **Paste output into Chat GPT or other language model**: this allows you to get summarized or detailed notes from the YouTube video transcript.

 ## 🌟 Supported Languages